lucaslorentz/caddy-supervisor/README.md

 On windows **termination_grace_period** is ignored and the command is killed immediatelly due to lack of signals support.

 ## Templates
-To enable different configuration per replica, you can use go templates on the fields marked with Supports template".
+To enable different configuration per replica, you can use go templates on the fields marked with _Supports template_".

 The following information are available to templates:
 - **Replica**: the index of the current replica, starting from 0